hughpyle/ASR33/rpi/README.md

-With a file `/etc/udev/rules.d/50-terminals.rules`, here are some rules that distinguish between the terminals based on which cable is plugged in, regardless which USB port they're connected to:
+With a file `/etc/udev/rules.d/50-terminals.rules`, here are some rules that distinguish between the terminals based on which cable is plugged in, regardless which USB port it's connected to:
 ```
 # The PL2303-based serial-to-USB cable is for the Teletype
 SUBSYSTEM=="tty", DRIVERS=="pl2303", SYMLINK+="ttyASR33"